 Being Imaginative and Expressive

-Lines of Enquiry include exploring planting and growing.
+Lines of Enquiry include exploring different life cycles.

 We will develop our listening skills by listening to others in lots of different situations.
 We will listen to other - one to one, in groups and as a whole class.